The Technological Disruptions That Will Shape the Future of Insurance

 On-Demand Insurance (ODI)

-The current crop of consumers have varying consumer needs that insurers will have to adapt to.
+The current crop of consumers has varying consumer needs that insurers will have to adapt to.
 For instance, the new generation of consumers would prefer to buy items several times in small quantities as opposed to bulk buying periodically.
 This trend is mostly informed by the irregular income streams that intertwine with competing needs.
 The solution?
 “Sachet marketing”.
 Insurers will be compelled to come up with short-term products that require periodic or regular payment either weekly, daily or monthly.
-This means that insures will sell their products on-demand and will either turn a policy on or off depending on the consumer needs.
+This means that insurers will sell their products on-demand and will either turn a policy on or off depending on the consumer’s needs.
 As expected, first industry movers such as Kenya Orient’s “Safari Bima” are already enjoying the benefit of this kind of arrangement where consumers can purchase scratch cards or simply relay an SMS to activate their cover when they are ready to do so.
-As the smartphone penetration Index continues to rise, we expect that more and more firms will get innovative and introduce diverse micro insurance products for some of the low income consumers.
+As the smartphone penetration Index continues to rise, we expect that more and more firms will get innovative and introduce diverse micro-insurance products for some of the low-income consumers.